sparsh0106/WhatsApp-Automation-With-Tkinter-UI/README.md

 I have used two libraries in Python, *tkinter* library and *pywhatkit* library.
 Tkinter library is used to create interactive User Interface and Pywhatkit library is used to Automate WhatsApp.
 I have linked both the libraries to makeout the most out of them.

+I hope this software will help you to automate WhatsApp for a easy life.

+Thank you